mongodb/specifications/source/transactions/transactions.rst

 SHOULD continue to use them instead.
 For example, you might use StartTransaction or start_transaction instead of startTransaction.

+A non-exhaustive list of acceptable naming deviations are as follows:

+* Using "maxCommitTimeMS" as an example, .NET would use "MaxCommitTime" where it's type is a TimeSpan structure that includes units.
+However, calling it "MaximumCommitTime" would not be acceptable.

 **Transaction API**
 ~~~~~~~~~~~~~~~~~~~